Build LinkedIn Boolean Search Strings that Deliver Your Ideal Prospecting List

 Learn how to find your ideal buyers using LinkedIn Boolean Search

-Linkedin Boolean search strings utilize the following modifiers: OR, AND, NOT, “” (quotation marks) and () (parentheses).
+Linkedin Boolean search strings utilize the following modifiers: OR , AND , NOT , “” (quotation marks) and () (parentheses).
+You MUST capitalize OR, AND & NOT for this to work.

 Here’s how you can develop a powerful LinkedIn® search string to ramp up your social selling prospecting efforts: